cilium/cilium/Documentation/gettingstarted/clustermesh.rst

  * Future versions will put an API server before etcd to provide better scalability and simplify the installation to support any etcd support

- * Introduction of IPSec and use of ESP or utilization of the traffic class field in the IPv6 header will allow to use more than 8 bits for the cluster-id and thus support more than 256 clusters.
+ * Introduction of IPsec and use of ESP or utilization of the traffic class field in the IPv6 header will allow to use more than 8 bits for the cluster-id and thus support more than 256 clusters.